DanielMFernandes/CCNA_Course_Notes/Course_Notes/Wireless_Fundamentals.md

 SIGNAL DIFFRACTION

-- Diffraction happens when a wave encounters an OBSTACLE and travels AROUND it
+- Diffraction happens when a wave encounters an obstacle and travels around it
-    - This can result in “BLIND SPOTS” behind the obstacle
+    - This can result in “blind spots” behind the obstacle

 ![image](https://github.com/psaumur/CCNA/assets/106411237/abd44fc3-ec6f-484c-8c81-a2de38c26999)

 SIGNAL SCATTERING

-- Scattering happens when a material causes a signal to SCATTER in all directions
+- Scattering happens when a material causes a signal to scatter in all directions
     - Dust, smog, uneven surfaces, etc. can cause scattering

 ![image](https://github.com/psaumur/CCNA/assets/106411237/9474adb8-3fc0-44ac-b480-c846cec21e9a)